Options for reading The Searchlight, our monthly newsletter:

 The weeklong camp offers many workshops and activities for families, couples and singles of all ages.
 This year Reverend Nic Cable will lead the daily Morning Celebration service on this year’s theme, “Living Between Worlds.”

 Join fellow UUs in the hills of the Missouri Ozarks at YMCA Trout Lodge where you can make new friends and connect with old friends!
 Registration is now open at www.muusa.org.

 “The Work That Reconnects”

-The central purpose of “The Work That Reconnects” is to deepen our relationship with each other and with the self-healing powers in the web of life, taking us from despair and helping to motivate and empower us to reclaim our lives, our communities, and our planet Earth.
+The central purpose of the program is to deepen relationships with one another and with the self-healing powers in the web of life, taking us from despair and helping to motivate and empower us to reclaim our lives, our communities, and our planet Earth.
 Read more on our website or contact Caya by email.

 Hook & Needle Group

 Take a break and join our church’s Hook & Needle Group.
 Yarn, patterns and tutoring are available.
 The group meets at the church on Tuesdays at 2 p.m.

 For more information, call Marian Hjelmfelt at 573-449-5118.